The generation problem in Thompson group $F$: Introduction

 The Stallings $2$-core $\La(H)$ of a subgroup $H\le F$ can be viewed as a $2$-dimensional analogue of the Stallings core of subgroups of free groups (see \cite{Sta}).
 The Stallings $2$-core $\La(H)$ is a directed $2$-complex associated with $H$ which has a distinguished input/output edge.
 We say that $\La(H)$ is a \emph{$2$-automaton}.
 The core $\La(H)$ \emph{accepts} a diagram $\Delta$ in $F$ if there is a morphism of directed $2$-complexes from $\Delta$ to $\La(H)$ which maps the top and bottom edges of $\Delta$ to the input/output edge of $\La(H)$.

 By construction \cite{GS1}, $\La(H)$ accepts all diagrams in $H$, but unlike in the case of free groups, the core $\La(H)$ can accept diagrams not in $H$.
 We define the \emph{closure} of $H$ to be the subgroup of $F$ of all diagrams accepted by the core $\La(H)$.
 The closure operation satisfies the usual properties of closure.
 Namely, $H\le \Cl(H)$, $\Cl(\Cl(H))=\Cl(H)$ and if $H_1\le H_2$ then $\Cl(H_1)\le \Cl(H_2)$.
 We say that $H$ is \emph{closed} if $H=\Cl(H)$.
 The closure of $H$ is a diagram group over the directed $2$-complex $\La(H)$.
 Thus, if $H$ is finitely generated, the membership problem in $\Cl(H)$ is decidable \cite{GuSa97}.
+(As of now, it is unknown if the problem of deciding whether a finitely generated subgroup $H$ of $F$ is closed is decidable.)

 Given a finitely generated subgroup $H$ of $F$, one can check if the generators of $F$ are accepted by $\La(H)$.
 If not, then $\Cl(H)$, and in particular $H$, is a proper subgroup of $F$.
 This however, only gives a partial solution to the generation problem in $F$.
 Indeed, there are finitely generated proper subgroups $H$ of $F$ such that $\Cl(H)=F$.